TEALSK12/2nd-semester-introduction-to-computer-science/lesson208_textgame.md

 | 10 Minutes | Discussion  |

 ## Instructor's Note
+1. Do Now is Students reading through project specs
-1. Project Overview and Demo
+2. Project Overview and Demo
   1. Present the project.
   2. Show a demo of the project
   3. Go over design considerations from project spec: